ppy/osu-wiki/wiki/Options/en.md

 - `{revision}` is the build revision
   - If there is no build revision number, the decimal point will be removed.
 - `{type}` is the build type
-  - If there is no revision value, it is `Stable`.
+  - If there is no build type value, assume it is `Stable`.

 ## Trivia